riccardo94p/iaac-ansible/README.md

 Then, run the script as follows:
 `vagrant up && ansible-playbook -i hosts main.yml`

+## To-Do
+Fix an issue that prevents worker node from joining the Docker Swarm.

 ## Source Material
 * Ansible From Beginner to Pro, M. Heap, Apress 2016
 * [6 practices for super smooth Ansible experience](https://max.engineer/six-ansible-practices)